SimonePuel/Coseismic-Slip-Inversion/Manuscript_GJI_2022/README.md

 # A Mixed, Unified Forward/Inverse Framework for Earthquake Problems: Fault Implementation and Coseismic Slip

-This folder contains the Jupyter notebooks and the files to reproduce the results in the manuscript accepted in Geophysical Journal International (GJI) in 2022 titled:
+This folder contains the Jupyter notebooks and the files containing the tutorials to reproduce the results in the manuscript accepted in Geophysical Journal International (GJI) in 2022 titled:

 "**A Mixed, Unified Forward/Inverse Framework for Earthquake Problems: Fault Implementation and Coseismic Slip**"